ericelsken/AndroidCallbackWebClient/README.md

 `handle()` creates, starts, and returns a new `RequestHandler` for use with a `RequestCallbacks` instance.

 Note that the `execute()` method is where the networking occurs, and therefore CANNOT be called on the main-UI thread.
-Both `ResponseLoade` and `RequestHandler` will manage this call for you.
+Both `ResponseLoader` and `RequestHandler` will manage this call for you.
 If you wish to use this class outside of `ResponseLoader` or `RequestHandler`, then you must handle calling `execute()` on a thread other than the main-UI thread.
 Multiple successive calls to `execute()` will return the same `Response` object that was returned upon the first call.
 In essence, this class is meant to used once to obtain on `Response` object.

 ###The RequestCallbacks interface and Request life-cycle
 Very simply, the `RequestCallbacks` interface provides a contract for some implementation to receive callbacks from a `RequestHandler` during the life-cycle events of a `Request`.
 In short, the callback implementation will receive the following callbacks from the events described below.
 Creating and handling `RequestHandler` objects MUST be done on the main-UI thread.
 The following callbacks will all be on the main-UI thread as well.

 1. `onBeforeRequest()` is called just before the `Request` is executed on a background thread.